 As time moved on I got involved in publishing a computer magazine, selling computer software, got married, became a father, those sort of things, and my interest in radio dropped a little, and it wasn’t until I started up an online radio station around 2010 that things reignited for me.
 I was one of the first English language radio stations using the Belgian-based Radionomy platform.
 Radio Welshbrook was a moderately successful rock station which lasted for about two years.
 It was followed by XeRW/Station X which played a lot of alternative oldies and Northern Soul music.
 Over the next four or five years I dabbled in other online services, but decided that being part of a bigger team was better, so looked for something suitable…

-2018 gave me the chance to work again on two European AM radio stations, firstly on Radio Mi Amigo International where I worked with some old shipmates from offshore radio days.
-Then in July I was offered the chance to join Friesland-based Radio Seabreeze where I presented a two hour weekly programme on Friday evenings.
-I enjoyed doing these programmes, as apart from some sensible guidelines, there was also free choice in music output, as long as it fell between 1960 to 2000.
-Selecting music for the shows is always a pleasure, and I introduced a theme hour in which I played music with a connection to whatever subject I picked.
-One week it would be a name, another week it would be countries of the world.
+March 2018 gave me the chance to work again on European AM radio stations, firstly on Radio Mi Amigo International where I worked with some old shipmates from offshore radio days.
+However due to what was effectively a ‘Palace Coup’ I and others were put into a very difficult position and we decided to leave.
+However within a very short time I was offered the chance to join Friesland-based Radio Seabreeze where I presented a two hour weekly programme on Friday evenings.
+The station has a legal AM licence as a well as an online service.
+I very much enjoyed doing these programmes, as apart from some sensible guidelines, there was also free choice in music output, as long as it fell between 1960 to 2000.
+Selecting music for the shows was always a pleasure, and I introduced a theme hour in which I played music with a connection to whatever subject I picked.
+One week it would be a name, another week it would be countries of the world, and so on.
 It was amazing to research and discover music that I had not heard before.
 Sadly pressures of time and too much else to do forced me to cease doing the shows in April 2019.
 I did find time to slowly digitise my music collection, and it was wonderful to rediscover some great music on vinyl and CD.
 In April 2020 after a bit of friendly persuasion I rejoined Radio Seabreeze, and currently present a two hour Northern Soul music programme on Friday evenings.

 I have a broad taste in music, but Tamla Motown and 60’s Mod were my first real loves.
 This developed into a liking for Northern Soul after I bought a Vespa scooter in 1979 and went on runs to the English East Coast where discos usually played non stop Northern Soul for the thousands of scooter riders that descended en masse on Bank Holiday weekends!